syncfusion-content/winui-docs/winui/Cartesian-Charts/Appearance.md

 # Appearance in WinUI Chart (SfCartesianChart)

-The appearance of [SfCartesianChart](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfCartesianChart.html) can be customized by using the predefined palettes, custom palettes and gradient, which allows to enrich the application.
+The appearance of [SfCartesianChart](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfCartesianChart.html) can be customized by using the predefined brushes, custom brushes and gradient, which allows to enrich the application.

 ## Applying PaletteBrushes for Chart